Why it matters in practice

-The points below capture the main workflows, concepts, tools and operator decisions associated with network pentesting theory.
+The items below mark the main workflows, concepts, tools and validation themes that repeatedly matter when working through network pentesting theory.

 - Network pentesting theory